 Freeman-ASIA provides up to $7,000 in need-based funding to assist U.S. undergraduate students with the cost of the study abroad program and related expenses, including airfare, basic living costs, local transportation, books, etc.

 The Bridging Scholarship program provides 60 scholarships to U.S. students interested in studying in Japan.
 Undergraduate students majoring in any field of study and attending any recognized exchange or independent program are eligible to apply .
 Recipients will receive stipends ranging from $2,500 to $4,000, depending on the length of their study program.

 The Chinese government offers the China Government Scholarship to provide full funding for a select group of MIT students to study in China for one semester or one year.
 Interested students should contact MIT Global Education Office for further information.

 The Critical Language Scholarships program provides seven to ten weeks of group-based overseas foreign language instruction andcultural enrichment experiences for U.S. citizens who are students at the undergraduate, master's, and doctoral levels.

-Morgan Stanley Japan will award two $7,500 scholarships to undergraduate students studying abroad in Japan who have an interest in economics and international finance.
+Morgan Stanley Japan awards two $7,500 scholarships per year to undergraduate students studying abroad in Japan who have an interest in economics and international finance and have been accepted to study in Japan for the full academic year.
 Applicants must submit an essay on a designated public-policy topic with their application.